tofarr/schemey/README.md

 * A [Schema](schemey/schema_abc.py) is used to validate instances of a type
 * A [Factory](schemey/factory/schema_factory_abc.py) is used to create schemas for a given type
-* A [Context](schemey/schema_context.py) coordinates the operations between schemas and factories (Using the default context leads to a shorter syntax, but less flexibilty)
+* A [Context](schemey/json_output_context.py) coordinates the operations between schemas and factories (Using the default context leads to a shorter syntax, but less flexibility)

 ## Specifying a Schema for a Class